stevinz/awesome-game-engine-dev/README.md

     - :earth_americas: - Website

 :octocat: - Any item with an OctoCat has a GitHub repo, click on it to see the source code!
+:fire: - Any item with a Fire is a MUST-SEE AMAZING resource!

 <br>